 The standard split-dollar life insurance arrangement described above has been altered with respect to J. Frank Harrison, III.
 A trust established by Mr. Harrison, III pays the PS-58 cost and the Company pays the remaining portion of the premium.
 This arrangement allows Mr. Harrison, III to obtain additional insurance coverage with no increase in the net present value of the projected costs of this arrangement for the Company.
 Under this revised arrangement, at the death of the insured the Company receives a return of the aggregate premiums paid by it.
 Additionally, Mr. Harrison, III does not participate in the deferred compensation part of the plan.

-James L. Moore, Jr., is employed as President and Chief Executive Officer pursuant to an employment agreement dated March 16, 1987, at an annual salary of not less than \$275,000.
+EMPLOYMENT AGREEMENTS not less than \$275,000.
 Mr. Moore is also entitled under the agreement to other fringe benefits generally available from time to time to the Company's executive officers.
 The agreement provides that it may be terminated by either party at any time, with or without cause.
 In the event Mr. Moore's employment is terminated by the Company for cause (as defined in the agreement), or if Mr. Moore voluntarily terminates his employment with the Company, Mr. Moore will receive only benefits accrued through the date his employment is terminated.
 If the Company terminates Mr. Moore's employment without cause, Mr. Moore shall receive his salary for a period of two years.